Efficient Bounds and Estimates for Canonical Angles in Randomized Subspace Approximations: Introduction

-The existing prior probabilistic bounds on canonical angles mainly focus on the setting where the randomized SVD is evaluated without oversampling or with a small constant oversampling.
+The existing prior probabilistic bounds on canonical angles~\cite{boutsidis2015spectral,saibaba2018randomized,masseyadmissible} mainly focus on the setting where the randomized SVD is evaluated without oversampling or with a small constant oversampling.
 Concretely, \cite{boutsidis2015spectral} derives guarantees for the canonical angles evaluated without oversampling (\ie, $l=k$) in the context of spectral clustering.
-Further, by taking a small constant oversampling (\eg, $l \ge k+2$) into account, \cite{saibaba2018randomized} provides a comprehensive analysis for an assortment of canonical angles between the true and approximated leading singular spaces.
-Comparing to our results (\Cref{thm:space_agnostic_bounds}), in both no-oversampling and constant-oversampling regimes, the basic forms of the existing prior probabilistic bounds (\eg, \cite{saibaba2018randomized} Theorem 1) generally depend on the unknown singular subspace $\Vb$.
+Further, by taking a small constant oversampling (\eg, $l \ge k+2$) into account, Saibaba~\cite{saibaba2018randomized} provides a comprehensive analysis for an assortment of canonical angles between the true and approximated leading singular spaces. {Compared with} our results (\Cref{thm:space_agnostic_bounds}), in both no-oversampling and constant-oversampling regimes, the basic forms of the existing prior probabilistic bounds (\eg, \cite{saibaba2018randomized} Theorem 1) generally depend on the unknown singular subspace $\Vb$.
 Although such dependence is later lifted using the isotropicity and the concentration of the randomized subspace embedding $\Omegab$ (\eg, \cite{saibaba2018randomized} Theorem 6), the separated consideration on the spectra and the singular subspaces introduces unnecessary compromise to the upper bounds (as we will discuss in \Cref{remark:prior_bound_compare_exist}).
-In contrast, by allowing a more generous choice of multiplicative oversampling $l=\Omega\rbr{k}$, we present a set of space-agnostic bounds based on an integrated analysis of the spectra and the singular subspaces that appears to be tighter both from derivation and in practice.
+In contrast, by allowing a more generous choice of multiplicative oversampling $l=\Omega\rbr{k}$, we present a set of space-agnostic bounds {(i.e., bounds that hold regardless of the singular vectors of $\Ab$)} based on an integrated analysis of the spectra and the singular subspaces that appears to be tighter both from derivation and in practice.

 The classical Davis-Kahan $\sin\theta$ and $\tan\theta$ theorems~\cite{daviskahan} for eigenvector perturbation can be used to compute deterministic and computable bounds for the canonical angles.
 These bounds have the advantage that they give strict bounds (up to the estimation of the so-called gap) rather than estimates or bounds that hold with high probability (although, as we argue below, the failure probability can be taken to be negligibly low).
 The Davis-Kahan theorems have been extended to perturbation of singular vectors by Wedin~\cite{wedin1973perturbation}, and recent work~\cite{nakatsukasa2020sharp} derives perturbation bounds for singular vectors computed using a subspace projection method.
 In this work, we establish canonical angle bounds for the singular vectors in the context of (randomized) subspace iterations.
 Our results indicate clearly that the accuracy of the right and left singular vectors are usually not identical (i.e., $\Vb$ is more accurate with Algorithm~\ref{algo:rsvd_power_iterations}).